LachlanCourt/COMP3290/README.md

 The program should also generate a program listing and a log file which copies the stdout.

+Part of this task included converting the given grammar rules into an LL(1) style grammar, (Read left to right, Left recursive, 1 lookahead token at a time).
+This conversion and associated calculations is documented in [this spreadsheet](source_language_spec/Grammar_Conversion.xlsx)

 Task 3:

 Implement Semantic Analysis into the Parser, and finish with Code Generation in SM22 stack machine operation codes